JordanMarr/SqlHydra/README.md

 ```

 #### Multiple Inserts
-To insert multiple entities in one query, use the `entities` operation.
+To insert multiple entities in one query, use the `entities` operation in conjunction with the `AtLeastOne` type to ensure that at least one item exists in the collection.
+(The `AtLeastOne` forces you to handle the case where an empty collection is passed to `entities` which would throw a runtime exception.)
 NOTE: `getId` is not supported for multiple inserts with `entities`!
 So if you are inserting multiple entities that have an identity field, you must use `excludeColumn` on the identity column.

 ```F#